Treode/store/client/DESIGN.md

 The Transaction maintains the maximum value time it has seen so far.
 On every read, if the value time is greater than max\_Vt, we update max\_Vt.

-Note that updating max\_Vt can cause the invariant violation described above, causing the Transaction read method to throw StaleException(Vt).
+Note that updating max\_Vt can cause the invariant violation described above, causing the Transaction read method to throw StaleException(Rt, Vt).
 Intuitively, when reading an entry from the DB, we have no idea when it was last updated until we actually read it.
 As a result, we cannot avoid the possibility of violating our consistent snapshot invariant.

+<a name="view"></a>
 ### view

 The view maintains the map of operations performed throughout the Transaction.
-This map has type table:key -> (op, value).
+This map has type (table, key) -> (op, value).
 When the user commits the transactions, each updated value in the view is sent to the cache, which writes the changes through to the DB server via batch write.
 (If the view's values are out-of-date with the DB, write will throw a StaleException.)

 Note that every value read from the cache during the Transaction is stored in this map.
 Even values that do not change within the Transaction are stored in the map with the *hold* operation, as we explain below.

 Unlike the Cache, the Transaction does not maintain a history of values.
 Rather, it stores the user's operations on each entry.

 Consider an arbitrary entry in the DB of the form
-    table:key -> (op, value)
+    (table, key) -> (op, value)
 The possible ops in the map are the following:

 #### create
 Add a new entry to the DB with key *key* and value *value*.

 #### hold
 Maintain the current value in the DB.
-The *hold* operation does not require a value, i.e., `table:key -> (hold, None)`, because we are not changing the value.
+The *hold* operation maintains the current value of the DB, as `(table, key) -> (hold, old_value)`.

 The hold operation exists because the computed output of our Transaction may be dependent on any value that we read from Cache during the Transaction.
 Therefore, the success of the Transaction depends on these values having NOT changed in the DB between the time we read and commit them.
-If these value have changed, the Transaction is stale and should throw a StaleException.
+If these value have changed, the Transaction is stale and should throw a StaleException(Rt, Vt).
 The *hold* operation allows us to maintain this invariant.

 #### update
 Replace the given key's old value with the new value provided.

 #### delete
 Remove the given key from the database.
-The *delete* operation does not require a value, i.e., `table:key -> (delete, None)`, because we are not changing the value.
+The *delete* operation does not require a value, i.e., `(table, key) -> (delete, None)`, because we are not changing the value.

 ## Transaction Public Methods